 Hybrid offices

 Hybrid Japanese offices combine traditional and contemporary office designs to provide businesses with the best of both worlds.
-Private offices and communal workplaces, such as open-plan sections, co-working spaces, and collaborative areas, are mixed together in this type of office setting.
+Private offices and communal workplaces, such as open-plan sections, co-working spaces, and collaborative areas, are mixed in this type of office setting.

 Private offices for staff who need more solitude can be combined with shared spaces for cooperation and communication in hybrid Japanese offices to suit the demands of certain companies.
 Because they can fit more people in a smaller space than typical offices, they can also be more affordable.